How to Personalize Your Website's Design and UX for Better Engagement

 The most successful online experiences now adapt to individual users, boosting engagement rates by up to 300% and conversion rates by nearly 30%.

-Website personalization strategies are solely for understanding user preferences, user behaviors, and user interests to deliver content that is relevant, engaging, and valuable tailored to them.
+Website personalization strategies are all about understanding user preferences, behaviors, and interests to deliver content that is relevant, engaging, and valuable to them.

 Why Personalization Matters